hi-i-m-GTooth/NTU-CVPDL-111-2/HW3_Adapt/train.md

 * Please start each model reproducement in outest dir.
 * Recommend using Conda to manage 2 different envs for each models.
 * If you want to leave the current env, use `conda deactivate`.
+* I trained models on `CUDA 11.4`, `11G Mem` GPU.
+You might need to change CUDA version when installing pytorch.

 ---